Aaron98990/ways-of-the-game/goals.md

 > If, after a goal is scored and play has restarted, the referee realises an extra person was on the field of play when the goal was scored, the goal cannot be disallowed. [..]
 The referee must report the incident to the appropriate authorities.
 Law 3.7

 Similar idea applies above not only to extra people but to objects and animals.
-Any extra person not on the team lists, object (including extra ball), or animal is called an outside agent.
+Any person not on the team lists, object (including extra ball), or animal is called an outside agent.

 > Outside agent: Any animal, object or structure, etc., as well as any person who is not a match official or on the team list (players, substitutes and team officials) Glossary